nickchase/k0s/docs/examples/ansible-playbook.md

     If the test result indicates success, you can proceed.

-5. Provision the cluster with Ansible
+### 5. Provision the cluster with Ansible

-    Applying the playbook, k0s download and be set up on all nodes, tokens will be exchanged, and a kubeconfig will be dumped to your local deployment environment.
+    When you apply the playbook, Ansible performs the following steps:
+    1. Download k0s
+    2. Set up k0s on all nodes
+    3. Use k0s to create tokens
+    4. Exchange tokens between nodes
+    5. Create a kubeconfig and dump it to the local deployment environment

     ```shell
     ansible-playbook site.yml -i inventory/multipass/inventory.yml